daattali/beautiful-jekyll/_drafts/book_notes/2020-07-03-it-doesnt-have-to-be-crazy.md

 we don’t offer gotcha benefits.

-Open-plan offices suck at providing an environment for calm, creative work done by professionals who need peace, quiet, privacy, and space to think and do their best.
+Open-plan offices suck at providing an environment for calm, creative work done by professionals who need peace, [[quiet]], privacy, and space to think and do their best.

 Rather than thinking of it as an office, we think of it as a library.
 In fact, we call our guiding principle: Library Rules.